Andy C: Early years

 Andy C originally found success in 1993 with the track "Valley of the Shadows", which was created and released by Origin Unknown, consisting of Andy C and Ant Miles.
 It is sometimes referred to as "31 Seconds" or "Long Dark Tunnel" due to the samples it incorporates.

-In 2001, he collaborated with Shimon on the single "Body Rock," which reached #28 on the UK Singles Chart in January 2002.
+In 2001, he collaborated with Shimon on the single "Body Rock", which reached number 28 on the UK Singles Chart in January 2002.
 The single used a swinging rhythm and distinguishable synthesizer leads.

 Andy C continues to release music through RAM Records, which has signed artists such as Chase & Status, Loadstar, Sub Focus, and Wilkinson.
 He has performed at festivals including Creamfields, Global Gathering, the Sunbeat Festival, and the Electric Daisy Carnival.

 2010–2014

 In 2012, Andy C introduced "Andy C Alive", a live performance setup combining DJ mixing with synchronized visual effects.
 He has performed at venues and festivals in Europe and North America, including SXSW in Texas and Brixton Academy in London.

-On 3 November 2013, he released a promotional double A-side single, "Haunting / Workout."
+On 3 November 2013, he released a promotional double A-side single, "Haunting / Workout".
 It entered the UK Singles Chart at number 188.
 His next single, "Heartbeat Loud" (with Fiora), was released in November 2014 and made it to number 10 on the UK Singles Chart.